radiradev/contrastive-neutrino/README.md

 # Contrastive Learning for LArTPC
 We explore a constrastive learning framework based on [SimCLR](https://arxiv.org/abs/2002.05709), as a method of pretraining and decorrelating from systematic uncertainties and effects related to symmetries within neutrino events.

+**This repository contains the code used in the paper [arXiv:2502.07724](https://arxiv.org/abs/2502.07724).
+The code used to produce the paper results is in the `no_lightning/` directory, the top-level code here is from earlier studies on using detector systematic throws as augmentations for the contrastive learning.**

 This is a two step approach:
 - Pretraining phase - we create two augmented versions of events within the batch, then using all $2N$ events, we create a matrix of $(2N)^2$ pairs.
 Pairs originated from the same event are known as *positive pairs*, while the rest are *negative*.
 The model tries to get the positive pairs close together, and the negative pairs far apart in the embedding space.